kevcodez/gradle-upgrade-interactive/README.md

                        multiple times.                                   [array]
   --debug, -d          Prints debugging information, such as commands executed
-                       and current status.           [boolean] [Standard: false] --no-color           Disables color output
+                       and current status.           [boolean] [Standard: false] --path-to-report, -p Points to the path where the report.json is saved standard is at the moment build/dependencyUpdates
+  --no-color           Disables color output
 ```